Community Acupuncture

 What is community acupuncture?

 In most settings in the west, acupuncture is performed in a private room, much like when one receives a massage.
 In community acupuncture many people are treated simultaneously in one large room.
-This is the way acupuncture is administered in most places in the east.
-By treating patients in a community setting, more people can be treated in the same amount of time, and costs can be greatly reduced, thus making this type of medicine more accessible to more people.
+This is the way acupuncture is administered in most places in the East.
+By treating patients in a community setting, more people can be treated simultaneously, thereby reducing costs and making treatment more accessible.
 Because the acupuncture channels give us access to the core of the body, points on the arms, legs, and head can be used for treatment, and there is no need to disrobe.
 Please remember to wear loose, comfortable clothing so that we can easily access the points we need.
-Most any condition that can be treated with private acupuncture can also be treated in the community setting.

 What should I expect in my first treatment?

-The first time you come for any acupuncture treatment your acupuncturist will do a comprehensive intake.
+The first time you come for any acupuncture treatment your acupuncturist will do a quick intake.
 Because the intake is done in the community room, we ask everyone to keep their voices down, to maintain privacy and serenity in the room.
-To keep this process efficient, please make sure to have filled out your intake forms online!
-After this intake the acupuncturist will devise a treatment plan, show you to a table, and insert needles, after which you will be able to relax amongst other patients while your body does the work!
+To keep this process efficient, please make sure to have filled out your intake forms online.
+After receiving your intake, the acupuncturist will devise a treatment plan, show you to a table, insert needles, after which you will be able to relax amongst other patients while your body does the work!

 How long does it take for acupuncture to work?